handzlikchris/FastScriptReload/Assets/QuickCodeIteration/Documentation/documentation.md

 - add info about broadcast and option to directly specify IP,
 - add basic info about fw

-### Auto-save
-- make sure to turn off auto save for files in editor (otherwise changes will be picked up)
-- tool will also batch changes and execute new compile every 3 seconds (which can be configured in settings)

 ### Performance
 Performance should be on par with your standard code.
 The only hit comes at change time when compilation happens.
+TODO: profiling session

 ### Adding new references
 When you're trying to reference new code in play-mode session that'll fail if assembly is not yet referencing that (most often happens when using AsmDefs that are not yet referencing each other)

+### Auto-save
+- make sure to turn off auto save for files in editor (otherwise changes will be picked up)
+- tool will also batch changes and execute new compile every 5 seconds (which can be configured in settings [TODO])